stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 **Damage:**

 Phase 1:
 - Pool Maelstrom for Echo of Sin adds.
-If talented, hold Stormkeeper for them as well.
+If talented, hold {{ site.data.talent.stormkeeper }} for them as well.
 - Use {{ site.data.spell.spiritwalkers_grace }} or instant casts as needed when targeted by Feeding Time (Night Hunter on Heroic/Mythic).

 Phase 2: